daronphang/programming-resources/python/classes/metaclass.md

-## Type and Class
+## Metaclass

-Classes are objects in Python, and hence, a class also has a type.
+Classes are objects in Python.
+This object is itself capable of creating objects (instances).
+Hence, you can assign it to a variable, attach attributes, or pass it as a function parameter.

+A Metaclass is the class of a class.
+A class defines how an instance of the class (i.e. an object) behaves while a metaclass defines how a class behaves. **A class is an instance of a metaclass**.

+### type

-The type of any new-style class is type.
-Type is a metaclass, of which classes are instances of i.e. type is the metaclass from which all new-style classes are derived.
+The type of any class is type. **Type is a metaclass**, of which classes are instances of i.e. type is the metaclass from which all classes are derived.

 ```py
 class Foo: